 Therefore, these are some of the similarities between apes and humans.

 Chimpanzees share about 98.6% of our DNA.
-Genetically, they are closest to us than any other primates.
+Genetically, they are closer to us than any other primates.
 You will be surprised to know that they too have emotions, intelligence, and sentiments like us.
 However, the expansion of the neocortex which happened during primate evolution, contributed a higher cognitive capacity to humans as compared to the other great apes, specifically the chimpanzees.
 However, assuming that humans did not evolve from chimpanzees would be incorrect.
 During evolution, while one of the ancestral lines evolved to become the modern chimpanzees, the other line evolved into the form of early humans and eventually, resulted in Homo sapiens, which is the present us.
 That is why we share somewhat similar physical features due to common ancestry.

 1. What are apes?
 How many categories of apes are there?